 Let’s say you are walking down the street and hear someone harassing you.
 It’s not a usual behavior and it is directed at you.
 You believe that street harassment is done to negatively get a reaction out of people.
-You are more likely to attribute that behavior to the harasser’s character, rather than some external stimuli that is driving their behavior.
+You are more likely to attribute that behavior to the harasser’s character, rather than some external stimuli that are driving their behavior.

 Kelley's Covariation Model

 But attribution theory does not stop with the Correspondent Inference Theory.
 In 1973, Harold Kelley created a model that is arguably one of the most well-known attribution theories.
 Kelley’s Covariation Model suggests that we use three factors to determine if we choose internal or external attribution.

 Let’s say you’re at a dinner party and your friend orders very expensive champagne during a night out with other friends.
 Is this because they prefer the finer things in life, or because external factors are motivating them to do so?

 Kelley suggests that you might use the following factors to figure out the answer.

 - Consensus: This is how everyone else is behaving in the same situation.
 You may look at what everyone else is ordering.
 If everyone at the table is ordering expensive drinks and caviar, consensus is high.
 If everyone is sticking to appetizers and cheap beers, consensus is low.